sougatamaitragit/annuity/README.md

 There is no need for security as per requirement so any application can access the API.

 # Constraints
-Since , logfile is not confired any excpetion will now redirected to console.
+Since , logfile is not configured any excpetion will now redirected to console.
 This is a scope of improvement for future work.
 But, if it is packaged as a container image , then console log can be an option.